 About this 3 Days in Dubrovnik Itinerary

 We’ve listed great hotels and Airbnbs as well as the most popular tours.
 I have experienced and researched how many of these tours operate and which companies will make your trip most memorable.
 It’s hard to leave Dubrovnik without having done an excursion on the Adriatic Sea.

-There’s a little bit of everything throughout this 3 day itinerary, though Dubrovnik can be explored in one day or two if you are limited on time.
+There’s a little bit of everything throughout this 3 day itinerary, though Dubrovnik can be explored in one day if you are limited on time.
 This itinerary is set up to see the main sights of Dubrovnik on the first day and then enjoy the beaches and nearby islands for days 2 and 3.
-I did my best to give you a little bit of everything throughout this 3 day itinerary.
-There are many options for day trips from Dubrovnik.
-It’s perfectly situated to be the jumping off point for a Balkan adventure or an island hopping cruise.

 3 Days in Dubrovnik Itinerary: Day 1